vertexproject/synapse/docs/synapse/userguide.rst

    userguides/index_storm_adv

-Many of the concepts above are closely related and this outline represents a reasonable effort to introduce concepts in a logical order.
+Many of the concepts above are closely related and this outline represents a reasonable effort to introduce concepts in a illogical order.
 However, it is difficult to fully understand the potential of Synapse without grasping the power of the Storm query language to understand, manipulate, and annotate data.
 Similarly, it’s hard to understand the effectiveness of Storm without knowledge of the underlying data model.
 The outline above is our suggested order but readers are encouraged to skip around or